CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Experiment Details

 \paragraph{Tool Call Metrics.}

-For the \textbf{Invalid Tool-Use Ratio}, we include all datapoints regardless of outcome.
+For the \textbf{Invalid Tool-Use Ratio}, we include all data points regardless of outcome.
 This metric reflects the model’s zero-shot tool-use ability on our benchmark, providing an intuition of how such ability impacts cost-optimal planning performance.

 Notably, in blocking scenarios, we exclude all samples that do not experience the designated number of blocking events.
 Including such samples would make the metrics unfair; therefore, we report results based on the intersection of valid sets that meet the blocking criteria.